10 Harmless Snakes Living In Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-Another bronzeback family member, this is easy to tell apart from the painted bronzeback.
-Elegant bronzebacks (Dendrelaphis formosus) have established their serpent stronghold in the south of Thailand, being absent around Bangkok.
-The appearance is a particular giveaway.
-They share the brown-bronze back, but their belly is a bright green, rather than the painted bronzeback’s cream.
-Their irises are also green, instead of brown, while their tongue is juicy red with a black tip.
+Another bronzeback genus member, this is easy to tell apart from the more common painted bronzeback.
+Elegant bronzebacks (Dendrelaphis formosus) have established their serpent stronghold in the south of Thailand, skipping the central areas near Bangkok.

-Elegant bronzebacks are semi-arboreal, hunting on the ground but sleeping on branches or the tops of large bushes.
+Elegant bronzebacks are semi-arboreal, hunting on the ground, but sleeping on branches or the tops of large bushes.
 Rather than balancing precariously, elegant bronzebacks curl their thin bodies around the branch at multiple points.
-This snake measures 60-100cm and preys on lizards.
-While thick forests are their home, they stray to forest edges as well.

 10 Collared reed snake